Serka-M/mmlong2/README.md

 * The workflow is long-read-based and requires either Nanopore or PacBio HiFi reads.
 It doesn't feature an Illumina-only mode.
 * If the workflow crashes, it can be resumed by re-running the same command.
 Some of the intermediary files might have to be removed for compatibility.
 * It is recommended to run the workflow from a screen session.
 This can be achieved with e.g. `screen -R mmlong2` and then running the workflow.
-* When the workflow is running with a large amount of threads (eg. 100), CheckM2 or GTDB-tk might get stuck.
-This can be fixed by re-running the workflow at 40 threads.
 <br/>

 **Future improvements**<br/>